 - If you have not already done so, reconcile the bank account, leaving only the last few items to be agreed at the year-end.

 - Make sure you have to hand the necessary paperwork relating to all payments you have made, together with supporting documentation.

-- Make sure all the receipts you have issued include information indicating what the money received was for.
+- Make sure all the receipts you have issued includes information indicating what the money was received for.

 - Ask your committee to submit any outstanding expense claims in good time.